stratus-ss/movie-diff/README.md

 MIT License - see LICENSE file

+## Development

+This application was developed with **Cursor AI** as a proof-of-concept tool.
+It demonstrates AI-assisted coding but should not be considered enterprise-ready or fully tested for all edge cases.

+**AI Development Notes:**
+- Primary coder: Cursor AI
+- Human oversight: Present throughout
+- Testing: Limited to specific use cases
+- Code quality: Functional but not hardened

 ## Contributing

 Contributions welcome!
 This is a focused tool for comparing movie collections against Amazon product pages.
+Given its AI-assisted origins, there's plenty of room for improvement, refactoring, and hardening.

 ## Credits

-Built with:
+**Development:**
+- AI Assistant: Cursor AI (primary developer)
+- Human Developer: Oversight and requirements

+**Technologies:**
 - Selenium for browser automation
 - RapidFuzz for fuzzy string matching
 - Tkinter for GUI